kole.photography writing with light, exposing beauty

 TFP

-Boudoir and art nude portraiture shoots are almost always privately commissioned shoots, intended exclusively for the eyes the client had in mind.
-But I do appreciate having some examples of these styles in my portfolio, so other clients can get a better idea of what this is all about and what they can expect.
-That’s why I also do these shoots as TFP, Time for Picture: both photographer and model invest their time and talent and are rewarded with great pictures they can use.
-You will find a few images that originated from these TFP shoots in the 'bodyscapes' album, which I altered by cropping the face out of the picture, effectively transforming them into semi-bodyscapes.
+If you want to express yourself and you're looking for a non-commercial creative collaboration for portraits and/or bodyscapes, we can discuss TFP (Time for Picture): both photographer and model invest their time and talent and are rewarded with great pictures they can use.
+Boudoir and art nude portraiture shoots are usually privately commissioned shoots, intended exclusively for the eyes the client had in mind.
+But I do appreciate having some examples of these styles on my wesite, so other clients can get a better idea of what this is all about and what they can expect.
+You will find a few images that originated from these shoots in the 'bodyscapes' album, which I altered with permission by cropping the face out of the picture, effectively transforming them into semi-bodyscapes.